It’s Fall time … Are You Feeling a Bit of Author Fatigue Syndrome?

-- When I finish this, I’m booking a cruise to a warm place …
+- When I finish this, I’m booking a week in a warm place …

 - When the first draft is done, I’m going skiing …

-- When I complete this article, I’m … you get the picture.
+- When I complete this article, I’m … You get the picture.
 It’s your reward … design it, embrace it, love it.

 The something else can be fiction … it can be non-fiction … it can be related to your specific genre.
 The trick is to let another voice come in … think of it as a muse swirling around you … waiting to be invited into your mind and expressed through your fingertips.

 - Know what your ideal writing environment is.
 I’m always amused when I listen to an interview with an author who proclaims that getting up at four every morning and writing for four straight hours is the way to be a successful author.
 Really?
 It sure isn’t mine.
 Not that I’m not averse to getting up if that’s what my body is saying to do (which it usually does between 4 and 5 each morning) … what I rebel against is someone else telling me how I should write—the time frames, the place, the anything.
 Coffee bars aren’t my thing either—although I have many clients who thrive in that atmosphere—and I encourage them to go there … often.

 I’m a binge writer—have always been; most likely, it seems to be my MO.
 I spend days, weeks, even months whirling ideas around in my head; gathering tidbits of info that I’ve dropped into a “just in case” file or an expandable file that is actually chapters to be that will be in the “book.”
-When I move into my writing mode—it’s fast, furious and usually on target.
-I can bang out a first draft of a book in a short period of time.
-Recently, the entire first draft of my latest book, How to Create a $1,000,000 Speech, was done in a seven day, 15 hours daily non-interrupted week on a cruise ship.
+When I move into my writing mode—it’s fast, furious, and usually on target.
+I can bang out the first draft of a book in a short period of time.
+Two years ago, the first draft of my book, How to Create a $1,000,000 Speech, was done in a seven day, 15 hours daily non-interrupted week on a cruise ship.
 Before I departed the ship on the eight days, all files were emailed to my editor for the first round.
 Check DONE.
 And I started on a novel I had saved for the flight home.
-The reward.
+My reward.

 When I’m on my home/office territory, no one … and I mean no one … is allowed in my private office space when I move into that frame—it’s as if there is a yellow crime scene tape across the French doors to my space.
 Music is on in the background … my “reward” is close by and the fingers are ready.
 When I come out to take a health break or to refill my preferred beverage of tea, I check in with staff if my input is needed anywhere—otherwise, I’m viewed as “out of sight, out of mind” to all.